History of College football in Timeline

 On September 5, 1906, Bradbury Robinson, playing for Saint Louis University, threw the first legal forward pass in a game against Carroll College at Waukesha.

-1906: Davidson's First Legal Forward Pass in the South
+1906: Davidson Throws a Legal Forward Pass

 In 1906, Fuzzy Woodruff claims Davidson was the first team in the South to throw a legal forward pass.